vxmm/finops-tech-challenge/README.md

 # lseg-tech-challenge
-Pre-interview coding challenge for LSEG for the DevOps position.
+Pre-interview coding challenge.
 Sample files were confidentially provided via e-mail.

-Task received on 13/08/2024

-Project delivered on 14/08/2024

 ## About
-LSEG pre-interview coding challenge is a novel implementation of a prediction algorithm which is aims to determine the price of a particular stock based on subset of data chosen at random in a .csv file.
+Pre-interview coding challenge is a novel implementation of a prediction algorithm which is aims to determine the price of a particular stock based on subset of data chosen at random in a .csv file.

 The solution utilizes two main functions: